apache/kylin/website/_docs/howto/howto_backup_metadata.md

 In case you find your metadata store messed up, and you want to restore to a previous backup:

-Firstly, reset the metadata store (this will clean everything of the Kylin metadata store in hbase, make sure to backup):
+Firstly, reset the metadata store (this will clean everything of the Kylin metadata store in mysql, make sure to backup):

 {% highlight Groff markup %}
 ./bin/metastore.sh reset